What is an Eco-Friendly Pool?

-Your pool uses energy in a lot of different ways.
-The pool’s circulation system—and the things attached to it—use the most energy.
+Your pool uses energy in different ways.
+The pool’s circulation system — and the things attached to it — uses the most energy.
 There’s the pool pump that drives everything.
 Then there’s your pool cleaner, and if needed, the booster pump to run it.
 In some cases, there might also be a heater to keep the water warm.
 With the right equipment and accessories, you can greatly reduce your monthly utility bill.
 You'll also help the environment in the process.
 It's a win-win!

 Variable Speed Pumps: Compared to single speed pool pumps, a variable speed pump can reduce your pool’s energy consumption by as much as 80%.
 Variable speed pumps allow you to fine tune the settings and maximize your savings according to your pool’s unique needs.
 They are, by far, one of the most impactful pieces of eco-friendly pool equipment you can have.

 Robotic Pool Cleaners: Robotic pool cleaners are the most economical automatic pool cleaners available.
-They don’t place any strain on your pool’s circulation system, thus reducing overall energy consumption in your pool.
+They don’t add pressure on your pool’s circulation system, which helps reduce pool energy consumption compared to other pool cleaner types.
 These cleaners cost just pennies per day to operate.
-Robotic cleaners also allow for longer periods between cleaning your pool filter, which helps conserve water.
+Robotic cleaners also allow longer periods between cleaning your pool filter, which helps conserve water.

-Solar Panels: A natural solution to pool heat, solar panels use energy from the sun to warm the water as it slowly passes through the panel tubes.
+Solar Panels: A natural solution to pool heat, solar panels use energy from the sun to warm the water as it slowly passes through the panel's system of tubes.
 It's most often used as a standalone heat source for above ground pools.
-However, it can also be used to supplement an existing pool heater in any pool and reduce energy demand.
+However, it can also be used to supplement an existing pool heater in any pool, further reducing energy demand.

 Conserve Pool Chemicals

 Chemicals are an important part of maintaining a clean and healthy swimming pool.
-Whether you’re boosting sanitizer efficiency or reducing the need for certain chemicals, there are a few different ways you can conserve chemical usage in your pool.
+Whether you’re boosting sanitizer efficiency or reducing the need for certain chemicals, there are various ways to conserve chemicals in your pool.